Krishna Hutheesing: Biography

-Born Krishna Nehru, in Mirganj, Allahabad to Motilal Nehru, an Indian independence activist and leader of the Indian National Congress, and Swarup Rani, she was married to Gunottam (Raja) Hutheesing, who belonged to an Ahmedabad Jain family that built the Hutheesing Jain Temple.
+Hutheesing was born Krishna Nehru, in Mirganj, Allahabad to Motilal Nehru, an Indian independence activist and leader of the Indian National Congress, and Swarup Rani.
+She was married to Gunottam (Raja) Hutheesing, who belonged to an Ahmedabad Jain family that built the Hutheesing Jain Temple.
 During the later 1950s, he became critic of Nehru and in 1959, supported former Governor General C. Rajagopalachari, to form a conservative market liberal political party known as the Swatantra Party.

-She and her husband fought for India's independence and spent a great deal of time in jail.
+Hutheesing and her husband fought for India's independence and spent a great deal of time in jail.
 Raja's terms in jail came while they were raising their two young sons, Harsha Hutheesing and Ajit Hutheesing.

-In 1950, Krishna and her husband toured the United States on a lecture tour.
+In 1950, the Hutheesings toured the United States on a lecture tour.
 In late May 1958 Krishna spent three days in Israel.
 Her host was Yigal Alon, who a year earlier founded 'The Israel-India Friendship League' as a tool to circumvent the then Indian government policy to avoid direct diplomatic relations between the two states.